This article was updated on October 22nd, 2023

 Often, flaky skin is nothing to worry about.
 Just like humans, dogs can get flaky skin.
 Giving your dog fatty acid supplements or using moisturizing shampoo may help.
 However, flaky skin can also be an indication of something more serious going on with your dog, including allergies, mange, autoimmune disorders as well as other skin conditions.
 If flaky skin persists, makes your dog uncomfortable or if you observe other symptoms, consult your veterinarian.

-The treatment of skin lesions will depend very much upon which lesion is present.
+The treatment will depend very much upon which lesion or sore is present.

-Lumps and growths should be tested if they are changing in shape or size.
+Lumps and bumps: Lumps and growths should be tested if they are changing in shape or size.
 Cancerous lumps should be removed, and, in some cases, chemotherapy may be an option.
 Benign lumps can be removed if they are causing your dog discomfort.
 Your first step is likely a biopsy to confirm the nature of the lump.

 Bacterial skin infections such as folliculitis and hot spots may be treated with antibiotics, steroids, and topical shampoo treatments.